 - leading playwright Arthur Wing Pinero who collaborated with Arthur Sullivan and Jonathan Carr’s brother J Comyns Carr

 - Frederick York Powell, Oxford historian, expert on Stéphane Mallarmé and Icelandic folklore, encouraging WBY’s interest in both symbolist poetry and Irish folklore

 - Elkin Matthews, publisher of The Yellow Book, also published the work of WBY’s group, The Rhymers’ Club and went on to found The Bodley Head

-and painters including the Pagets, above, Lucien Pissarro, E Blair Leighton and TM Rooke who worked with Edward Burne-Jones and John Ruskin.
+and painters including the Pagets, above, brothers Lucien and Ludo Pissarro, E Blair Leighton, and TM Rooke who worked with Edward Burne-Jones and John Ruskin.

-Also nearby… Wm Morris whose theories on art and crafts were central to Bedford Park’s existence and in whose creative industries WBY’s sister Lily worked and poet/journalist WE Henley whose soirées WBY attended.
-Frequent visitors included Robert Louis Stevenson, poet and illustartor Edwin Ellis who collaborated with WBY on the works of William Blake, author GK Chesterton (who married Bedford Park resident Frances Blogg and whose novel The Man Who Was Thursday is set in Bedford Park), WBY’s great unrequited love, Maud Gonne, painter Camille Pissarro, Fenian John O’Leary, members of London’s Irish Literary Society, and many, many more from the world of arts and letters.
+Also nearby… Wm Morris whose theories on art and crafts were central to Bedford Park’s existence and in whose creative industries WBY’s sister Lily worked, and poet/journalist WE Henley whose soirées WBY attended.
+Frequent visitors included Robert Louis Stevenson, poet and illustartor Edwin Ellis who collaborated with WBY on the works of William Blake, poet Robert Browning, poet and activist Sarojini Naidu, artist Aubrey Beardsley, Lily Voynich, author of The Gadfly, author GK Chesterton (who married Bedford Park resident Frances Blogg, and whose novel The Man Who Was Thursday is set in Bedford Park), WBY’s great unrequited love, Maud Gonne, painter Camille Pissarro, Fenian John O’Leary, members of London’s Irish Literary Society, diplomat, humanitarian and Irish nationalist, Sir Roger Casement, and many, many more from the world of arts and letters.